erikhazzard/realtime-chat-benchmarks/mqtt/README.md

 -> Rountrip time for all message of a room (6 people)

--> Feed simulation: 10k,20k connected clients total time to propagate one message to everyone -> total time
+* Feed simulation: 10k,20k connected clients total time to propagate one message to everyone
+ * Total time
-  -> avg time
+ * Avg time

--> ZeroMq backend
+* ZeroMq backend

 Test: Check the with Rabittmq + Mqtt setup throughput ->ZeroMq: Throughput 60k-70k

+### People of Interest:
+  * Andy Piper